-Eriksson Furunes is an architectural practice focused on participative planning, design and build processes through research and projects implemented internationally.
+Eriksson Furunes is an artistic and architectural practice focused on participative planning,design and build processes through research and projects implemented internationally.

 mail@erikssonfurunes.com